Skip to main content

 Codex (OpenAI)Native Codex CLI.
 Requires your own OpenAI API key.

-OpenRouterAccess 10+ models (GPT, Gemini, Grok, DeepSeek, and more) through a single integration.
+OpenRouterAccess 10+ models (GPT, Gemini, Grok, DeepSeek, and more) through a single API key.
+Coming soon for alpha users.

-You’ll connect your provider by entering an API key or linking your existing subscription.
-You can always add more providers later from workspace settings.
+Connect Claude or Codex by entering an API key or linking your subscription.
+You can add more providers later from workspace settings.

 5. Launch your first task